 While make-to-order standard/configurable products include standard products built only in response to a customer order or products configured according to a customer order, custom products include products that are designed, developed, and manufactured in response to a specific customer request.
 HVAC systems and customized ductworks are examples of custom products.
 While some standardized ducts can be made-to-order or made-to-stock, ductwork systems with special configurations and dimensions need to be designed and engineered before production.
 Members of supply chains for custom MEP products usually consist of foremen in the construction site, subcontractors, plants, and material suppliers.
 A plant represents a business unit for the engineering and production of the custom products.
 A plant can be a third party company, a department of a supplier, or a subsidiary of a subcontractor.
 Suppliers, plants, and subcontractors collaborate with each other in the negotiation, design, procurement, production, and delivery processes.
 Architects and engineers who have specialized requirements may also be involved in the negotiation, design, and production processes.
 Final and detailed design often starts after the receipt and validation of a customer order.
 Therefore, supply chains of this type of products are driven by customer requirements and specifications and often take a long time to complete.
-The SCOR Level 1 model and Level 2 model for a general construction supply chain for custom products are shown in Figure 10 and Figure 11, respectively.
+Figure 8 shows the SCOR Level 2 model for a general construction supply chain for custom products.